chirag876/PythonWorkSpace/README.md

 * Simple EDA using `pandas` and `matplotlib` provides powerful insights to shape training decisions.
 * The quality of synthetic data depends on how well the generator captures **statistical patterns** in the original data.
 * **Privacy metrics** like DCR and NNDR are more advanced than just comparing basic feature distributions.
+---
+## License

+This project is licensed under the [MIT License](./LICENSE).
+© 2025 Chirag Gupta.
+Please credit if reused.